awslabs/cloudfront-hosting-toolkit/docs/src/content/docs/user-guide/cli-guide.md

 cloudfront-hosting-toolkit deploy
 ```

+> **Important**
+>
-**Important**: You typically only need to run the deploy command once after your initial init command.
+>   You typically only need to run the deploy command once after your initial init command.
 Subsequent code updates will be automatically deployed through the established pipeline.

 You should only need to run deploy again if: